Experienced Portland Oregon Premises Liability Attorney

 A breach in the duty of care occurs when a property owner fails to maintain safe conditions or provide adequate security, putting visitors at risk.

-By demonstrating that the property owner failed to fulfill their obligation to maintain safe conditions or provide adequate security, injured individuals may be able to seek compensation for medical expenses, pain and suffering, and other damages resulting from the incident.
+By demonstrating that the property owner failed to fulfill their obligation to maintain safe conditions or provide adequate security, injured individuals may be able to seek compensation.

 Unsafe Sidewalks, Parking Lots, and Other Public Areas